 The device uses a proprietary algorithm to track not only how loud a noise is, but how long it is loud for.
 The sensor measures the decibel level of sound, along with the duration of the sound.
 This lets it avoid alerting you about sporadic loud sounds, which are part of life, and not considered excessive noise.
 The rental host can keep track of excessive noise “events” and potential Airbnb parties through a phone app connected to the sensor.

 3. What kind of noise is considered excessive?

 Again, nobody is interested in notifying short-term-rental guests when they sneeze, or call out for someone to bring the ketchup to the patio, or accidentally drop a pan on the floor.
 These normal noises are not considered problematic.
 On the other hand, a rowdy party with loud music and even louder talking/shouting, whether indoors or out, would likely generate an excessive noise warning.
-It maybe be the sign of an occupancy violation as well.
+It may be the sign of an occupancy violation as well.
 Or even of a full-scale party.
 Similarly, music or a streamed movie being played at high volume late at night are the kinds of loud, sustained noise that may bother neighbors trying to get a good night’s sleep.
 These are the kinds of noises that NoiseAware is designed to measure and resolve.

 4. Am I being recorded?

 In most cases, guests don’t realize they’ve gotten too loud, or that it’s gotten so late while they’re pumping music or doing cannonballs.
 A simple reminder is all that’s needed to bring the volume down to an acceptable level, and keep neighbors happy.
 In some cases, when the noise isn’t turned down, a second message may be needed.
 NoiseAware is designed to prevent real problems like property damage, ordinance violations or a visit from the cops, not to be the fun police.
-Once the decibels go down, you can go right on enjoying your stay.
+Once the decibels go down, guests can go right on enjoying their stay.